Skip to content

 Can LIV players play on DP World Tour?

-Of course, fines and suspensions can be served.
-If the players cough up and show patience, they can be part of the fields on the formerly-named European Tour.
-Patrick Reed is an example of a player who moved to Greg Norman’s breakaway circuit but has been able to play in Europe, having addressed his sanctions.
+Patrick Reed is an example of a player who moved to the breakaway circuit but was able to play in Europe, having addressed his sanctions.

-In some cases, it pays (quite literally) not to be a member.
+In some cases, it paid (quite literally) not to be a member.
 If you are not a member of the DP World Tour and presently play in the LIV League, you aren’t a victim of sanctions.
 In this case, a tournament invitation or other exemption paths like national spots could be offered.

 Advertisement